Handbook of Operating Procedures 9-2030

 - A student may work in an undergraduate research assistant position during the summer if that student either: (1) was enrolled in at least 12 credit hours during the entirety of the previous spring semester; or (2) is enrolled in at least 3 credit hours over the course of the summer session.

-Undergraduate students who were enrolled full-time in the spring semester and who graduated at the end of the spring semester may work in an undergraduate research assistant title until August 31 of the year in which
+- Undergraduate students who were enrolled full-time in the spring semester and who graduated at the end of the spring semester may work in an undergraduate research assistant title until August 31 of the year in which they graduate.

 - Duties of Research Assistants